Dave Ramsey has helped many people get out of debt. And for that, he’s (rightfully) earned those people’s trust.

 First, he ignores the additional ongoing costs of actively managed funds.
 Typical front-loaded funds (like those Dave recommends) include operating expenses in the range of 0.75-1% per year.
 In contrast, with a fee-only advisor, you’d have access to index funds and ETFs, which charge in the range of 0.2% per year.

 Second, he overstates the cost of a typical fee-only investment advisor.
-According to a survey by Rydex SGI, the median fee for registered investment advisors is just 0.90%.
+The median fee for registered investment advisors is barely 1%.
 If you shop around, you can find advisors who charge significantly below that rate.

 Dave Ramsey’s Endorsed Local Providers